Apple and Google app stores get thumbs down from White House

 “Historically, credit card companies charge relatively small penalty amounts for missed payments, but once they discovered that these fees could be a source of easy profits, late fees shot up with a surge occurring in the 2000s,” Chopra told reporters.
 “And in recent years, these late fees have surged to as much as $41 for a missed payment.
 These fees add up, with consumers being hit with $12 billion a year in late fees in addition to the billions of dollars in interest they’re paying.”

-The bureau is the nation’s financial watchdog agency created after the Great Recession.
+The bureau is the nation’s financial watchdog agency created in 2011 after the Great Recession.